 Other departments at Flagler College may be willing to accept transfer credit from a Study Abroad Program.
 All arrangements regarding the acceptance of credit must be discussed with the appropriate department chairperson(s) and agreed upon prior to the student's departure.

 Latin American Studies (LAS) Course Descriptions

-LAS 201WI - Introduction to Mexico, Central America, and the West Indies (3)
+LAS 201WI - Introduction to Latin America from Pre-Contact to Independence (3)